soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 As the bank's retail customer, I think highly of KPlus - most of my banking is done through the app.
-Let's just say it's why I though KBTG must have been really good at software engineering, and is a legitimate tech company owned by a bank.
+Let's just say it's why I thought KBTG must have been really good at software engineering, and is a legitimate tech company owned by a bank.

 This blog post will be about my bad experience and why I left.